+How do you find a job in a new field, when you don’t have experience?
 Changing direction can be challenging for most, but if you have an idea of what energises you and the skills you want to use, you have a starting point.
 The next step is how you articulate this experience and approach your target audience.

 For online applications, you will find that a functional CV will serve you best as this helps draw upon your knowledge and experience both inside and outside of work and knowledge gained from your qualifications.
 You can tailor the functional CV by focussing on three to four areas of expertise the job specification requires as headings and including examples of relevant responsibilities and achievements underneath each one.

 So, for instance, if your interest is around Research & Analysis, Policy Making and Health and Nutrition these can form the headings on your CV.
 Mention transferable experience gained via any earlier career or qualifications.
 The focus is less on your career history but more on your transferable skills.
 If you use this format of CV you can detail your knowledge and understanding of the area from personal interests as well as your qualifications.

 Some industries will have been particularly affected by the pandemic.
 It is worth investigating how they have had to become more resourceful with their services over the last year and mentioning any ideas or skills that could support them.
 It might be worth looking locally at how companies have changed their offering and perhaps approaching them proactively with a cover email and your functional CV.
 Being proactive in today’s market is crucial, especially if you are changing direction.
 Recruitment can be costly and if you lack work experience in your chosen field there is a risk attached to hiring someone outside of the industry.
 Over 70% of opportunities are secured through the hidden job market so it is essential to be innovative in your approach to differentiate yourself from your competition.